RyanNielson/meta/README.md

     <meta name="og:description" content="OG Description"/>

 The display function also accepts an array of default values.
-These will be used when displaying your meta tags if a value is not set already using `Meta::set()`.
+These will be used when displaying your meta tags if a value is not set already using `set()`.